God’s Grace in Britain’s Christian Queen

 He is author of Christ and the Kingdoms of Men: Foundations of Political Life (2019), Francis Bacon (2019), and The Christian Citizen: Faith Engaging Political Life (2020), and co-author of Left, Right, and Christ: Evangelical Faith in Politics (2011).

-He writes for WORLD Opinions, has contributed to American Reformer, and has written on current politics in The Washington Times, American Thinker, The Daily Caller, and American Greatness.
+He is published in WORLD Opinions, American Reformer, The Washington Times, American Thinker, The Daily Caller, and American Greatness.

 Publications